 As an Amazon Associate I earn from qualifying purchases.

-Beans have a great rap for being one of the most wholesome (and cheapest) foods of all time.
-They contain a solid amount of carbohydrates, plant-based protein, fat, and fiber as well as a ton of important micronutrients that we need all for a very inexpensive cost.
-What’s even more amazing is that there are so many different types of beans and ways to prepare them!
-You can enjoy them cooked with a touch of seasoning, fresh in a simple salad, or even mashed into a mouth-watering bean burger.
+Beans are one of the most wholesome (and cheapest!) foods of all time.
+They contain solid amounts of plant-based protein, fiber, low GI carbohydrates, and fat as well as tons of important micronutrients, all for a very inexpensive cost.
+Whatโ€™s even more amazing is that there are so many different types of beans and ways to prepare them!
+You can enjoy them cooked with a touch of seasoning, fresh in a simple salad, or even mashed into a mouth-watering bean burger.ย

-There are so many options and you probably have a variety of canned beans in your pantry right now!
-While some enjoy cooking beans from scratch versus cooking with canned beans, you can’t deny the convenience and ease of used canned beans that are ready to go!
-Here are 59 ways to use a can of beans.
+Further, canned beans are also such an easy pantry staple to keep on hand.
+You probably have a variety of canned beans in your pantry right now!
+While some enjoy cooking beans from scratch versus cooking with canned beans, you canโ€™t deny the convenience and ease of using canned beans that are ready to go!
+So if you’re wondering what to do with canned beans, here are 60 simple canned bean recipes, so you will never have to run out of tasty ways to use a can of beans.

 Want to save this recipe?

 Enter your email & get this sent to your inbox!
-Plus you’ll get great new recipes from us every week!
+Plus youโ€™ll get great new recipes from us every week!

-Any Kind of Bean:
+Recipes That Use Any Kind of Bean:

 Canned beans go through a process where they are cooked at high heat under steam pressure.
-Then, they’re mixed with water and a preservative (salt most of the time).
+Then, they’re mixed with water and a preservative (usually salt).
 Finally, they’re sealed in a can for transport and storage.
-When using canned beans, it is recommended that they’re drained and rinsed in order to remove the excess salt from the beans.
-Once rinsed, they’re ready to be enjoyed and made into burritos, dips, plant-based patties, and meatballs.
-The opportunities are endless!
+When using canned beans, I recommend you drain and rinse them in order to remove the excess salt in the liquid.
+Once rinsed, theyโ€™re ready to be used however you prefer, from burritos or dips, to plant-based patties and meatballs.
+The opportunities are endless!ย

 Do Beans Contain Protein?

-White Beans
+White Beans Recipes

 How Long Can You Store Canned Beans?

-One of the best things about canned beans is that they’re shelf stable.
-Most of the times, they are good to eat 3-4 years after you buy them.
+One of the best things about canned beans is that theyโ€™re shelf stable.
+Most of the time, they stay good to eat 3-4 years after you buy them.
 What a superfood!
-As long as your canned beans are kept in good condition, you can store beans for years!
-It never hurts to be prepared for a rainy day and what better food to have than a food as well-rounded as beans!
-Once opened, canned beans can be stored in an air-tight container for 3-4 days in the refrigerator and 1-2 months in the freezer.
-Here are some black and pinto bean recipes to enjoy, rain or shine, now or later!
+As long as you keep canned beans in good condition, you can store beans for years!
+It never hurts to be prepared for a rainy day, and what better food to have than well-rounded beans!
+Once opened, store canned beans in an air-tight container for 3-4 days in the refrigerator or 1-2 months in the freezer.
+Here are some garbanzo bean (or chickpea) recipes to enjoy, rain or shine, now or later!ย

 The Best Thing About Canned Beans!

-In today’s market, you can find a standard-sized can of beans for a little over one dollar.
+In todayโ€™s market, you can find a standard-sized can of beans for a little over one dollar.
 How incredible is that?
-With all of the versatility you can make from beans, how nutrient-dense they are, and how delicious they taste, it can’t get any better than that!
+With how versatile, nutrient dense, and delicious a simple can of beans is, you can’t get much better than that!
 You can even get a bigger bang for your buck if you buy in bulk.
 Eating plant-based foods has never been cheaper!
-Here are some super easy and inexpensive kidney bean recipes to enjoy!
+Here are some super easy and inexpensive kidney bean recipes to enjoy.

 several completed Spicy Red Bean Burgers on a white surface

-Kidney Beans
+Kidney Beans Recipes

 Leave a comment